favourch/SmartFinance-AEternityGroup1/README.md

 ## Our solution to the problem:

-**SmartFinance**,  is a blockchain based transparent market place where the SMSEs and consumers could implement a co-operative business method.
+**SmartFinance**,  is a blockchain based transparent market place where the MSMEs and consumers could implement a co-operative business method.
 Here, the SMSEs can list the potential products and the expected profits on his business on the distributed public ledger.

 Smart contracts can provide a better agreement between the MSMEs and consumers in case of discrepancies.